|

 Harold Marshall, a preacher, gave the opening prayer.

-Larry Herron, the Mayor of La Plata, who told about meeting Ray and Shivam and what the city of La Plata had to offer.
+Larry Herron, the Mayor of La Plata, told about meeting Ray and Shivam and what the City of La Plata had to offer.

 The crowd listened to what the mayor was saying.

-Jeff Kocur, President of the Amtrak Historical Society out from Chicago spoke about the future Antrak museum in La Plata.
+Jeff Kocur, President of the Amtrak Historical Society from Chicago gave a presentation about the future Amtrak museum in La Plata.

 Alisa Kigar, Erxecutive Director of the Kirksville Area Chamber of Commerce.